mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Section titles

 Underline using `-` for section titles.
-For example:

 ```
   Section title
   -------------
 ```

 Underline subsections using `~` for the first subsection level, and `^` for the second subsection level.
-For example:

 ```
   Subsection one